 In the Dominican Republic people consume treated and bottled water, as well as water for cooking, water from showers and taps is only used for personal hygiene.

 How can you tell if the ice in the Dominican Republic and Punta Cana hotels is safe?

 In my profession as an architect I have worked directly with the design of commercial kitchens of some hotels in the area of Punta Cana, the hotels use machines and filtering systems for the manufacture of ice.

 There are two simple ways to check if the ice in a hotel is properly purified:

-The first is to check the transparency of the ice, purified ice due to having less minerals looks more crystalline, untreated ice is loaded with minerals and looks much more cloudy and not very transparent.
+The first is to check the transparency of the ice, purified ice due to having fewer minerals looks more crystalline, untreated ice is loaded with minerals and looks much more cloudy and not very transparent.

-The other thing is, if you are drinking a semi transparent drink like rum or whiskey, observe the color and texture of the drink for at least one minute, treated ice takes much longer to dissolve in the drink than untreated ice.
+The other thing is, if you are drinking a semi-transparent drink like rum or whiskey, observe the color and texture of the drink for at least one minute, treated ice takes much longer to dissolve in the drink than untreated ice.

 Untreated ice dissolves much faster, it can even change the taste of a drink, the more loaded with minerals the ice is, the more you notice these effects.

 The ice used in the hotels in Punta Cana comes from machines and also the due studies to the water are made, since depending on the type of water of the zone the suitable filters are chosen, the next time that you visit a hotel in Punta Cana and the Dominican Republic you will be able to notice its quality.